 It is now clear that it is impossible for collective wellbeing to be increased through a planned increase in demand, and that certain groups are destined to be forever excluded from any significant consumerism.
 One realizes in horror that this field has been narrowed down along with the State's capacity to provide acceptable standards of living.
-Wider and wider strata are pushing from the confines of the empires, making shortterm recipes precipitate into periodic failures that are hastily repainted with slogans of hopeful possibilism.
+Wider and wider strata are pushing from the confines of the empires, making short-term recipes precipitate into periodic failures that are hastily repainted with slogans of hopeful possibilism.
 Grandiose programs turn out to be the basest political swindles.
 Not only are they unable to solve the problem of poverty through great works of social restructuring, they have no desire to do so.
 The richest country, the United States, is thus prospecting a sad future for its proletarian masses, now well down the road of 'desalarisation' and emargination.
 In a world that is becoming the circulation of news and the management of information the disparity between rich and poor is growing, and this abyss is visibly greater in the solid monolithic States where the process of decentralisation has not yet taken place.
 An immense universe of derelicts is spreading like leopard spots, marking with poverty areas that were once considered the centres of commerce and culture of the developed world.
 In this universe, amidst the continual flow of communication, the metropoli are becoming the extreme point of rupture.
 One finds oneself abandoned to oneself in the midst of everyone, isolated in the desert inside the global village.

 This is not just a question of economic wellbeing.
 The failure of all the promises of freedom, hopes of an authentic assertion of human dignity regardless of race or social condition, is also important.
 The values of the global village are anything but universal.
 They are the values of separation, ghettoisation, and the infinite repetition of all the banalities that build barriers and make forced cohabitation possible.
 In fact, the argumentation from both right and left is that universal values, valid for all, are inappropriate.
-Concepts such as equality-real equality, not artificial-are criticised with little insight.
-In defence of differences, instrument, the starting point.
-But this must not merely be a surly taking sides.
-It must be a participatory critique, one that involves the heart, feels the excitement of the clash against the same enemy, now with its face finally stamped in the dust.
+Concepts such as equality real equality, not artificial-are criticised with little insight.
+In defence of differences, on the other hand, affinities that could consolidate into an adequate response beyond the old class models are marked, whereas artificial differences such as those between nations and peoples are heightened, sometimes with discourses it was thought had disappeared forty years ago.
+A strong centralised Cut off from the language of the included, the excluded will also be cut off from their technology.
+Perhaps they will live in a better, more desirable world, with less danger of apocalyptic conflicts, and eventually, less economically determined tension.
+But there will be an increase in irrational tension.